scaffold-sh/aws-static-website/README.md

 ## After install

-### How do I set up my domain name and HTTPS?
+**CloudFront will display a placeholder index file until the end of the first deployment.**

-This infrastructure exports two Terraform outputs: `ssl_validation_dns_records` and `website_url`
+This infrastructure exports three Terraform outputs: `cloudfront_distribution_uri`, `pipeline_execution_details_url` and `ssl_validation_dns_records`.

-The `ssl_validation_dns_records` output value contains the DNS records that you need to set in order to validate your ACM certificate.

-Once set, you will need to [wait for the status](https://console.aws.amazon.com/acm/home?region=us-east-1#/) of your certificate to switch from "pending" to "issued" to use it with CloudFront.

-You could then set the `ENABLE_HTTPS` environment variable to "true" in your local env file and run the `scaffold apply` command to update your infrastructure.

-If you want to automate this process, you could use AWS Route 53 as your domain host then use the `aws_route53_record` and `aws_acm_certificate_validation` resources to wait for certificate validation.
-See the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate_validation) to learn more.

-The `website_url` output value contains the URL of your CloudFront distribution.
-You could use it to access your website while waiting for DNS to propagate.
+The `cloudfront_distribution_uri` output value contains the URI of your CloudFront distribution.
+You could use it to access your website while your DNS are propagating.

+The `pipeline_execution_details_url` output values contains the URL of your pipeline executions details.

+The `ssl_validation_dns_records` output value contains the DNS records that you need to set in order to validate your ACM certificate (see below).

+### How do I set up my domain name?

 The way you will set up your domain name will vary according to the presence or absence of a subdomain.